-REM sleep helps “stimulate associative networks, allowing the brain to make new and useful associations between unrelated ideas” and are “not due to selective memory enhancements” equivalent to reminiscence consolidation, which happens when awake.
+REM sleep helps “stimulate associative networks, allowing the brain to make new and useful associations between unrelated ideas” and is “not due to selective memory enhancements” equivalent to reminiscence consolidation, which happens when awake.

 4. Eat Some Cheerios

 The Cheerios Effect is the name physicists have given to the occasion that occurs when the previous few cheerios in a bowl at all times cling to one another.
-The explanation for this incidence is floor stress by the help of thinking and problem solving soft skills examples.
+The explanation for this incidence is floor stress with the help of thinking and problem solving soft skills examples.

-The takeaway is that in relation to experiencing stress whereas attempting to resolve an issue, cling to those around you.
+The takeaway is that in relation to experiencing stress while attempting to resolve an issue, cling to those around you.
 Rely on others’ experiences and concepts, even these from totally different professional fields.
 Draw connections.
 Brainstorm.
 Work collectively to get the job carried out.